Docencia-fmrico/recepcionist-cibernots/README.md

 ## Behavior tree
 Remember that the most basic operation is a tick (a function call) that propagates to the children and returns 3 possibilities: SUCCES, FAILURE AND RUNNING.

+## DialogFlow Explanation
+Our first idea was to create a behaviour tree node that would be able to execute all the speaking and listening behaviour of the scenario by means of callbacks.
+We had a lot of problems and decided to create a node for each interaction that our robot should have.
+We tried to make the behaviour of each node as natural as possible, so that the robot can behave very naturally, initiating conversations and storing the necessary data.
+The logic we use is based on subscribing and spinning the dialog node, which allows us to use its speak and listen methods.
+To interact with the person we classify the answers by means of indents created in dialogflow and store the relevant data in the blackboard to communicate between nodes.

 ## BT NODES